 Registration package pickup:

-Friday 7: At the Elks Hall, 240 Howard Street, downtown Kimberley, Friday 7, between 15h00 and 19h00.
+Friday 6th: At the Elks Hall, 240 Howard Street, downtown Kimberley, Friday 6, between 15h00 and 19h00.
 Please bring your SI stick (number check).
 Renters will collect their SI stick at the registration.
+Waiver signing.
+Pickup race bib, banquet ticket and model event map (Paper copies of event brochure available).

 At the Event site:

-- Sunday 9: before the long event at 9h00
+- Sunday 8th: before the long event from 9:00am

 If you are not a member of an Orienteering Club, you will need to purchase a CA$5.00 KOC membership.
 This is an insurance requirement in advance or at registration.
 If you have not signed the KOC waiver in 2019, then you will need to complete and sign a waiver when you come get your registration package.